Python SDK

 )

-# Take screenshots
+# Take screenshots and save to remote downloads

 await asyncio.gather(